mandalapu1994/AZ400-Azure_DevOps_Engineer_Expert/Instructions/Labs/AZ400_M02_L02_Version_Controlling_with_Git_in_Azure_Repos.md

     > **Note**: We will discuss **staging** later in the lab.

-1. In the lower left corner of the Visual Studio Code window, to the right of the **main** label, note the **Synchronize Changes** icon of a circle with two vertical arrows pointing in the opposite directions and the number **1** next to the arrow pointing up.
+1. Once committed, to the right of the **main** label, note the **Synchronize Changes** icon of a circle with two vertical arrows pointing in the opposite directions and the number **1** next to the arrow pointing up.
 Click the icon and, if prompted, whether to proceed, click **OK** to push and pull commits to and from **origin/main**.

 #### Task 2: Review commits